GEOS-DEV/GEOS/README.md

 -------------------
 GEOS is an open source project and is developed by a community of researchers at several institutions.
-The bulk of the code has been written by contributors from three main organizations:
+The bulk of the code has been written by contributors from four main organizations:
   - Lawrence Livermore National Laboratory,
   - Stanford University,
+  - TotalEnergies,
-  - TotalEnergies.
+  - Chevron

 See our
 [authors](https://geosx-geosx.readthedocs-hosted.com/en/latest/docs/sphinx/Contributors.html)